 The UN calls violence against women and girls ‘one of the most widespread, persistent and devastating human rights violations in our world today’.

-The UN is marking the 16 Days of Activism against Gender-based Violence between 25 November and 10 December 2023 under the global theme ‘UNITE!
-Invest to prevent violence against women and girls’.
+The UN is marking the 16 Days of Activism against Gender-based Violence between 25 November and 10 December 2023 under the global theme ‘No Excuse’.

 Through our Sexual Harassment Action Plan, we are fully committed to making the Union a safe space and inclusive space for women, with the work of our Sexual Harassment Task Group changing the way we work.
 The Sexual Harassment Action Plan can be found on the right/below.